 One method worth trying is the konjac sponge.
 It's easy on the budget and easy on your skin!
 Konjac is made from fibers from the root of the konnyaku plant, native to eastern Asia.
 You'll know your sponge is ready when it's soaked with enough water to obtain a soft, gel-like consistency.
 Note that sponges are only as gentle as the amount of pressure you apply.
 So be kind to yourself!
 Use plain water or your regular facial cleanser, and switch to a fresh sponge every couple of months.

 Exfoliating brushes like the Clarisonic and the LUNA are other popular, more expensive options.
 In all honesty?
-The dermatology team at Curology doesn't feel these are necessary, although some people do well with them.
+The Curology team doesn't feel these are necessary, although some people do well with them.

 If you're really attached to your brush, remember not to overdo it.
 Overusing an exfoliating brush can cause low-grade irritation, so don't use your brush more than 1–2 days a week.
 And if you do, pair it with your favorite moisturizer.